otdaj2itags/md_replacer/README.md

 ```

 - You can add as many fields as needed and if there are same headers in Target and Source files you can mention it once just as --header
-- Also u can exclude --verbose flag if you dont need additional logging
+- Also you can exclude --verbose flag if you dont need additional logging